 - Isn’t intended to support many devices at once

 - Phone calls happen, making sharing internet with others awkward

-Wireless wide area networks, or WWAN, are something you’re more likely to interact with on the job than on your own time.
+Wireless wide area networks, or WWAN, are something you’re more likely to interact with while working than in your own time.
 These are wide area networks that utilize a cellular network to keep corporate computers connected.
 These can be employee laptops, kiosks, point of sale machines, or vehicles.

 A WWAN card gives your PC the ability to connect to a wide area network using a cellular connection.
 This enables you to connect to a corporate network wherever you’re in range of your company’s WWAN.
 Typically a traditional carrier provides and manages the infrastructure.

 WWAN is offered straight to businesses, not general consumers.
 For that reason, it’s hard to make a comparison to the options listed above.
 Don’t think of this as your personal solution to get online.
 But keep in mind that if you do want to access a wireless wide area network, you will need specific hardware, such as a WWAN card, in order to do so.
 Some laptops come with this functionality built in.

 You might not be surprised to hear that there is no single best answer.
 For lightweight, occasional use, smartphone tethering is just fine.
 Work away from home often and need to connect multiple devices?
 A portable wireless hotspot can come in handy.
 Have only limited space to work with?
 A USB dongle can fit in your pocket.

 Or if you’re not particularly interested in another monthly bill, you could stick to Wi-Fi hotspots instead .